Garlic Health Benefits

-Nowadays, garlic is used to help lower blood pressure and blood cholesterol.
+Nowadays, garlic can be used to help lower blood pressure and blood cholesterol.

 You can take capsules if you don't like garlic breath.
 Some people do say that they can 'taste' the garlic later in the day, even if they've swallowed a capsule.
 And of course, there's the phenomena of being able to smell garlic on your skin if you sweat - garlic comes out of your pores.

 Chewing fresh parsley can help disguise the smell of fresh garlic, but not entirely take it away.